Municipal Guard (Odesa)

-"Municipal Guard" also known as the Public Formation for the Protection of Public Order is a municipal militia in Odesa established in 2015, originally under the name of the "Municipal Guard".
+The Odesa Municipal Guard, also known as the Public Formation for the Protection of Public Order, was a municipal militia in Odesa established in 2015, originally under the name of the "Municipal Guard".
 The stated purpose of this agency the protection of property of the territorial community of Odesa and prevention of crime in the city.
 The agency is led by Kolchik Vladimir Vasilyevich. and is currently part of the Department of Public Safety established by the Odesa City Council on August 27, 2014.

 According to Mayor Gennadiy Trukhanov, the enterprise received a first-level security license from the Ministry of Internal Affairs of Ukraine.
 By April 2017, the agency was reported to employ more than 100 people.

 In July 2018, Odesa City Councillor Olga Kvasnitsky reported that the agency employed approximately 300 people.

+The Municipal Guard was liquidated on 30 October 2025, in one of the first actions of Serhiy Lysak as head of Odessa's city military administration.